sevba/docker-mopidy/README.md

-This is a fork of XXX that includes a snapserver inside the same container to more easily be able to create a multi-room media player system.
+This is a fork of [wernight/docker-mopidy](https://github.com/wernight/docker-mopidy) that includes a snapserver inside the same container to more easily be able to create a multi-room media player system.

+# ORIGINAL README

 # Features
   * Debian Jessy base image